 The Group's financial performance is highly correlated to the economic and operating conditions in Cyprus.
+In March 2025, Fitch Ratings upgraded long-term issuer default rating to the investment grade BBB- from BB+, whilst maintaining the positive outlook.
+The one-notch upgrade reflects the Bank's strengthened capitalisation and reduced stock of legacy problem assets as well as the structurally sound profitability, which is expected to remain satisfactory despite the declining interest rate environment.
 In February 2025, S&P Global Ratings upgraded the long-term issuer credit rating of the Bank to the investment grade BBB- from BB+ and revised the outlook to stable from positive.
 The upgrade by one notch was driven on the improved funding profile of the banking sector in Cyprus and the supportive economic environment.
-In December 2024, Moody's Investors Service affirmed the Bank's long-term deposit rating at Baa1 and revised the outlook to positive from stable.
+Additionally, in December 2024, Moody's Investors Service affirmed the Bank's long-term deposit rating at Baa1 and revised the outlook to positive from stable.
 The affirmation reflects the Bank's strong domestic franchise and solid financial fundamentals, supported by the stable economic environment.
 The change in the outlook reflects the expectations of a solid medium-term economic outlook for Cyprus, which will support further reductions in the Bank's foreclosed assets, sustained asset quality improvements and solid profitability.
 This is the highest long-term deposit rating for the Bank since 2011.
-Additionally in July 2024, Fitch Ratings upgraded long-term issuer default rating to BB+ from BB, whilst maintaining the positive outlook.
-The one-notch upgrade reflects a combination of Fitch's improved assessment of the Cypriot operating environment, reduced private sector indebtedness, expectation of continued economic growth, the Bank's strengthened capitalisation and reduced exposure to legacy net problem assets.